 Initially, some students, when they first identify their dream schools, select too many reach schools.
 Because your likelihood of gaining admission to reach schools is very low, you should identify less competitive schools that possess the attributes you like in your reach schools to apply to as well.

-For example, let’s assume that you have a 4.2 weighted GPA and got a 34 on your ACT.
+For example, let's assume that you have a 4.2 weighted GPA and got a 34 on your ACT.
 Your dream school is Harvard, primarily because you really want to go to a selective private college in the greater Boston area.
-Even though your GPA and ACT score would make you competitive for admission to Harvard, Harvard’s acceptance rate is only 4.6%.
+Even though your GPA and ACT score would make you competitive for admission to Harvard, Harvard's acceptance rate is less than 5%.
 Therefore, regardless of your credentials, Harvard will be a reach for you.

 However, with your GPA and ACT score, some of your target colleges could be Tufts University and Boston College, both of which are selective private colleges in the greater Boston area.
 If you're thorough in identifying why you like certain schools, that will be helpful for you if you need to find target schools.